zsoltroesler/SwimmingcampsbyThreeGiants/README.md

 **Project #1: Single screen app**

 Project overview: Design and implement a single screen app that displays information about a local small business.
-I made this app for my local triathlon club, who organizes summer swimming camps for children every year.
+I made this app for my local triathlon club.
+They organize summer swimming camps for kids every year.

 Tags: userinterface, intent